Parth099/College-Notes/College Math/Sequences & Series/Series.md

 $$\lim_{n \to \infty} a_n \neq 0 \text{ or DNE} $$
 then $\sum a_n$ is **divergent**.

-## Evaluating Convergence Status Tools
+## Evaluating Convergence Status Algebraic Tools

 1. $\sum ca_n = c\sum a_n$
 2. $\sum a_n \pm b_n = \sum a_n \pm \sum b_n$